-Our foray list for 2019 has not been finalised yet and the first one will be in May or June.
+Our foray list for 2019 has not been finalised yet but the first one is on May 18 as below.
 When the list is finished, it will be listed here.

 A days foraying begins, for those wanting a full day, at 11am at the designated meeting point.
 Returning to the carpark for lunch between 12.30 & 1pm.
 Then foraying again from 1 – 4pm.
 You are welcome to join at either of these starting times.